This page was reviewed or revised on Thursday, June 19, 2014 2:19 PM

 Ticks are very small.
 They vary in size and colour depending on their age and whether they have been feeding.
 Ticks must feed on blood from an animal or person to live.
 They feed by inserting their mouth into the skin of a person or animal.

 Not all ticks carry Lyme disease.
 The American dog tick, which is the most common tick found in Lambton County, does not carry Lyme disease.
 The blacklegged tick, which is not commonly found in Lambton, can spread the Lyme disease bacteria to humans.

 Image courtesy of Public Health Agency of Canada

 When entering areas with tall grass, bushes and wooded areas where ticks live, take the following precautions:

 Remove any ticks that you find on the skin or clothing promptly.
 Ticks are most likely to spread the bacteria after being attached to your skin and feeding for more than 24 hours.

 Image courtesy of Centers for Disease Control and Prevention

 Save the tick alive in a jar, screw-top bottle or doubled zip-lock bag.
-Bring it to the Community Health Services Department for identification.
+Bring it to Lambton Public Health for identification.